zlaalamiWD/readme/docs/Documentation/pharmacy-apis-copy/index.md

 2. Retrieve and Acknowledge Events [Mailbox API Guide]()
    1. Use the GET method on the Mailbox API to retrieve current events.

-> 📘 Important: After successfully retrieving and processing these events, you must call the DELETE method on the same mailbox event(s) to mark them as acknowledged.
-This step prevents duplicate processing and ensures accurate system state synchronization.
-Failure to acknowledge mailbox events with the DELETE method may result in repeated delivery of the same events.
+> 📘 Important: The status messages are not considered delivered and removed from the mailbox until the receipt of the message is acknowledged by using a POST method with the batchId as a query parameter.
+Hence, another status request should not be submitted until the previous status response is acknowledged.